 History and Notable Players

 It arises from the Catalan Opening: 1.d4 Nf6 2.c4...
 Nbd7.
-Among the most prolific practitioners on the White side are Gennadi Sosonko (10 games), Milan Vukic (9 games), Zdenko Kozul (9 games).
-On the Black side, notable exponents include Ivan Farago (15 games), Branimir Maksimovic (11 games), Glenn C Flear (10 games).
+Among the most prolific White practitioners are Gennadi Sosonko (10 games), Milan Vukic (9 games), Zdenko Kozul (9 games).
+Black-side regulars include Ivan Farago (15 games), Branimir Maksimovic (11 games), Glenn C Flear (10 games).

 Main Lines and Variations